ipni/specs/IPNI.md

 ##### Query Parameters

 * `cascade` - _Optional_.
 The comma separated alternative routing systems to which the lookup is cascaded in addition to searching IPNI index records.
 If unspecified, only IPNI index records are searched.
-Supported values:
-    * `ipfs-dht`- The IPFS Kademlia DHT.
+See [Cascading Lookup](#cascading-lookup)

 ##### Response